Trump, with no evidence, claims hush money grand jury is resisting being ‘rubber stamp’ for Manhattan DA Alvin Bragg

 The Manhattan panel is not expected to take any action or hear any evidence in the Trump case until next week at the earliest, two weeks after Trump predicted he would be charged in the case.

-But that doesn’t mean there is any snag in the case — as Trump says — and prosecutors are legally barred from commenting on his unfounded claims, legal eagles say.
+But that doesn’t mean there is any snag in the case — as Trump says — and prosecutors are legally barred from commenting on his unfounded claims, legal experts say.

 The last witness to appear before the panel was former National Enquirer publisher David Pecker, who is a cooperating witness for the prosecution and admits to killing the porn star’s story about having sex with Trump.